ronin0397/MONSTER-HUNTER-SUNBREAK-CALCULATOR/README.md

 -has basic error handling.
 Wrong inputs will force an exit from the current loop back to main menu.
 -lacks restrictions that would be 'illegal' in game. (ie attack up 7 and attack up 5 in the same skill pool).

-version 1.5 goal
+version 1.5 (complete)
--finish databases and associated exceptions.
+-finished skills and monster databases associated exceptions.
--load entire sets using string/split function.

-version 2 goal
--store results into a database to perform analysis with.
--connect with tableau to make dashboards of charge blade damage

-version 3 goal
--interface is archaic and will aim for formal UI.

-version 4 goal
--make this program an app (if possible)
+  -dragon conversion
+  -handicraft/sharpnes upgrade
+  -conditional/non conditional boosts
+  -same skills, but with different levels loaded into the same list -refer to 0 input for exact input syntax.